-75 Legislative text Article 22 - Requirements relating to transparency
+Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
+The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request.
+The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1).
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

-75. The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

-The issuing entity will procure the publication of:

-(d) copies of the documents, (in draft form, if applicable) prior to the pricing of any series of notes issued after 1 January 2019 (and in final form, if applicable, at the latest 15 days after the closing of any series of notes), required to be published in accordance with Articles 7(1)(b) and, where applicable, (d) of the Securitisation Regulation and, in relation to STS securitisations, Article 22(5) of the Securitisation Regulation.
+STS criteria 75.
+The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
+Article 43.3(b): requirements under 22.5 must be met "as of the time of notification".
+Article 43.4: For the purposes of point (b) of paragraph 3, the following shall apply: [...] (iii) the requirements set out in the fourth sentence shall not apply.
+Yes PCS' interpretation is that the timing of 15 days after closing does not apply, but this requirement is to be complied with by the date of notification.
+Verified?
+PCS Comment Reporting under the Securitisation Regulations The issuing entity will procure the publication of: (d) copies of the documents, (in draft form, if applicable) prior to the pricing of any series of notes issued after 1 January 2019 (and in final form, if applicable, at the latest 15 days after the closing of any series of notes), required to be published in accordance with Articles 7(1)(b) and, where applicable, (d) of the Securitisation Regulation and, in relation to STS securitisations, Article 22(5) of the Securitisation Regulation.
 PCS notes the existence of such covenant in the Prospectus.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines